onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 ## 3. Tension Universe encoding (effective layer)

 This block describes the effective TU encoding of Q003.
-It defines state spaces, fields, mismatch measures, and singular sets, but not any deep generative rule.
+It defines state spaces, fields, mismatch measures, weights, aggregators, and singular sets, but not any deep generative rule.

+All mismatch terms and tension functionals are treated as dimensionless or normalized quantities, up to a fixed monotone rescaling specified in the TU Tension Scale Charter.

-### 3.1 State space and admissible families
+### 3.1 State space and admissible families (family fairness and freeze lock)

 We assume a BSD state space